keboola/developers-docs/extend/generic-extractor/api/pagination/multiple.md

 ## Configuration
 The following configuration parameters are supported for the `multiple` method of pagination:

-- `scrollers` (required, object) -- An object with configuration of the scrollers (see below).
+- `scrollers` (required, object) --- Object with configuration of the scrollers (see below).
-- `default` (optional, string) -- Name of a scroller used for jobs without a specified scroller.
-If not specified, then jobs with no scroller will not use any type of pagination.
+- `default` (optional, string) --- Name of a scroller used for all jobs without a specified scroller.
+If not specified, then the jobs with no assigned scroller will not use any type of pagination.

 The `scrollers` configuration is an object whose keys are arbitrary scroller names.
 The values of the keys are standard scroller configurations.
 Any of the supported [paging strategies](/extend/generic-extractor/api/pagination/#paging-strategy) can be used and multiple paging strategies can be mixed.
-The configurations are the same is if there was a single scroller.
+The configurations are the same as if there was a single scroller.
 The name of the scroller must be used in a specific [job `scroller` parameter](/extend/generic-extractor/jobs/#scroller).
 A `default` scroller can be set (must be one of the names defined in `scrollers`).
 In that case, all jobs without an assigned scroller will use the default one.

 ### Stopping Condition
-There are no specific stopping conditions for `multiple` pagination.
+There are no specific stopping conditions for the `multiple` pagination.
 Each scroller acts upon its normal stopping conditions.

 ## Examples
-Assume you have an API which has several endpoints (`/users`, `/orders`, `/search`, ...).
-Most endpoints use offset pagination strategy (i.e. results are split into pages of same size, next page is obtained by setting offset to multiple of the page size).
-The `/search` endpoint uses page number pagination strategy because the retrieved pages are not of equal size.
-The following configuration extracts from two endpoint with different paging strategies.
+Assume you have an API which has several endpoints (`/users`, `/orders`, `/search`, etc.).
+Most endpoints use the offset pagination strategy (meaning that the results are split into pages of the same size, and the next page is obtained by setting offset to a multiple of the page size).
+The `/search` endpoint uses the page number pagination strategy because the retrieved pages are not of equal size.
+The following configuration extracts from two endpoints with different paging strategies.

 {% highlight json %}
 {